 - The Dave Matthews Band took over the jam band touring scene.
 They've been hitting number-one on the charts and winning all the awards since the release of their first album.

-- The Pat Metheny Group constantly tour globally and hire only the best instrumentalists and vocalists from anywhere on the planet.
+- The Pat Metheny Group constantly tours globally and hires only the best instrumentalists and vocalists from anywhere on the planet.
 They just have to be the best.

 If you enjoyed this, then you'll probably have fun scrolling through the list of the richest musicians in the world.
 There's a good bit of crossover, and you'd probably be surprised by where that crossover exists.
 It's not what you'd expect.
 Let us know if your favorite didn't appear in this best bands of all time list and we'll see what we can do about it.